Guiding parents through separation: a data-driven UX approach

 Results

-The user insights we captured shaped our recommendations to enhance existing website discoverability and modernise content.
-The insights we gathered revealed critical pain points in the current service experience, particularly around how parents searched for and processed information during separation.
-This led to targeted recommendations for streamlining the information architecture and SEO, ensuring that users could find relevant, trusted resources more easily.
+The user insights we captured shaped recommendations to enhance existing content discoverability and modernise the information architecture.
+Research revealed critical pain points in the current service experience, particularly around how users searched for and processed information, leading to targeted recommendations for streamlining navigation and ensuring users could find relevant, trusted resources more easily.

-Our research also highlighted gaps in emotional support throughout the journey, driving the development of new content and service touchpoints designed to address these unmet needs.
+Research also highlighted gaps in emotional support throughout the journey, driving the development of new content and service touchpoints to address unmet needs.

 Key learnings

-Balancing Discovery with prototype delivery: One of the major challenges of this project was balancing the exploratory nature of a Discovery phase with the ministerial requirement to deliver a clickable prototype by the end of the project.
-We learned how to maintain the integrity of user-centered design while meeting strict deadlines, ensuring that the prototype not only fulfilled the requirement but also reflected real user needs.
+Balancing Discovery with prototype delivery: A major challenge was balancing the exploratory nature of a discovery phase with the requirement to deliver a clickable prototype by the end of the project.
+We learned how to maintain the integrity of user-centred design while meeting strict deadlines, ensuring the prototype reflected real user needs.

-Dynamic user needs: Through our research, we learned that users’ needs evolve significantly throughout the separation journey.
-By tracking these shifts, we created more responsive and adaptable solutions, highlighting the importance of designing for dynamic, rather than static, user requirements.
+Dynamic user needs: Users’ needs evolve significantly throughout a complex personal journey.
+By tracking these shifts, we created more responsive and adaptable solutions, highlighting the importance of designing for dynamic rather than static requirements.

-Iterative testing is essential: Conducting multiple user tests with prototypes allowed us to continuously refine our designs, ensuring that the service addressed real pain points.
-Early testing also validated our assumptions and provided crucial insights into how users engage with information.
+Iterative testing is essential: Multiple rounds of user testing allowed us to continuously refine designs and validate assumptions, providing crucial insights into how users engage with information.

-Collaboration drives success: Close collaboration with SMEs and stakeholders was vital in aligning user needs with policy and leagal constraints.
-This helped ensure that the solutions we proposed were both practical and user-focused.
+Collaboration drives success: Close collaboration with SMEs and stakeholders was vital in aligning user needs with policy and legal constraints, ensuring solutions were both practical and user-focused.